UPPMAX/programming_formalisms/docs/sessions/lifecycle/README.md

 In the text it is mentioned:

-> A software develmentment lifecycle does not need to be a cycle :-)
+> A software development lifecycle does not need to be a cycle :-)

 What is meant by this?